 - a If the draft minutes of a preceding meeting have been served on councillors with the agenda to attend the meeting at which they are due to be approved for accuracy, they shall be taken as read. - b There shall be no discussion about the draft minutes of a preceding meeting except in relation to their accuracy.
-A motion to correct an inaccuracy in the draft minutes shall be moved in accordance with standing order 9(a)(i). - The accuracy of draft minutes, including any amendment(s) made to them, shall be confirmed by resolution and shall be signed by the chair of the meeting and stand as an accurate record of the meeting to which the minutes relate. - d If the chair of the meeting does not consider the minutes to be an accurate record of the meeting to which they relate, they shall sign the minutes and include a paragraph in the following terms or to the same effect: - "The chair of this meeting does not believe that the minutes of the meeting of the (meeting title) held on [date] in respect of (Minute No) were a correct record but their view was not upheld by the meeting and the minutes are confirmed as an accurate record of the proceedings." - e Subject to standing order19(a) and following a resolution which confirms the accuracy of the minutes of a meeting, the draft minutes or recordings of the meeting for which approved minutes exist shall be destroyed. - f) no later than seven working days of a council meeting, the council must publish electronically a note setting out: - The names of the members who attended the meeting, and any apology for absence; - · Any declarations of interest; and - Any decisions taken at the meeting, including the outcomes of any votes.
+A motion to correct an inaccuracy in the draft minutes shall be moved in accordance with standing order 10(a)(i). - The accuracy of draft minutes, including any amendment(s) made to them, shall be confirmed by resolution and shall be signed by the chair of the meeting as soon as reasonably practicable and stand as an accurate record of the meeting to which the minutes relate. - d If the chair of the meeting does not consider the minutes to be an accurate record of the meeting to which they relate, they shall sign the minutes and include a paragraph in the following terms or to the same effect:

+"The chair of this meeting does not believe that the minutes of the meeting of the (Meeting title) held on [date] in respect of (Agenda Item/Minute No) were a correct record but their view was not upheld by the meeting and the minutes are confirmed as an accurate record of the proceedings."

+- e Subject to standing order 20(a) and following a resolution which confirms the accuracy of the minutes of a meeting, the draft minutes shall be amended to record agreed inaccuracies as soon as practicable and renamed "approved minutes".
+The draft minutes or recordings of the meeting for which approved minutes exist shall be deleted and/or destroyed. - f) no later than seven working days following a council meeting, the council must publish electronically a note setting out: - The names of the members who attended the meeting, and any apologies for absence; - · Any declarations of interest; and - Any decisions taken at the meeting, including the outcomes of any votes.